 Introduction

-In 2017, shell-boring Polydora spp. polychaete worms were positively identified in Washington State (Figure 1), including the cosmopolitan invader Polydora websteri(Martinelli et al. 20).
+In 2017, shell-boring polychaete worms in the genus Polydora were positively identified in Washington State (Figure 1), including the cosmopolitan invader Polydora websteri Hartman (Martinelli et al. 2020).
 These parasitic marine polychaetes in the family Spionidae bore into the shells of calcareous marine invertebrates, and may pose an economic and ecological risk to cultured and native shellfish species (Lunz 1941; Simon and Sato-Okoshi 2015).
-Prior to positive identification in 2017, no native or introduced shell-boring Polydora species had been described from Washington State (Martinelli et al. 2020; Lie 1968).
+Prior to positive identification in 2017, no native or introduced shell-boring Polydora species had been described from Washington State (Lie 1968; Martinelli et al. 2020).

-P. websteri is common to many other shellfish aquaculture regions (Simon and Sato-Okoshi 2015), with a broad host range, including seven oyster, one mussel, and three scallop species (Simon and Sato-Okoshi 2015).
-Polydora spp. are colloquially known as mud worms, or mud blister worms, and have a long history of reducing shellfish aquaculture production and value in regions such as Australia, New Zealand, South Africa, Chile, Mexico, the East and Gulf coasts of the United States, Hawaii, New Brunswick, and British Columbia (Table 1).
-Despite previous observations of P. websteri in nearby regions such as British Columbia (Bower et al. 1992) and California (Hartman 1961), neither benthic surveys nor shellfish growers have historically identified shell-boring mud worms in Washington State.
-The worm’s local history, whether as an invader or a species that was not previously identified, and its state-wide infestation rates are unknown.
-The 2017 study reports that Polydora prevalence in Pacific oysters sampled from public beaches was as high as 53% in one embayment of South Puget Sound (Martinelli et al. 2020) and suggests that infestation rates may have recently increased to levels at which observers (e.g., growers, agency personnel) take notice.
+Polydora spp. and related genera are colloquially known as mud worms, or mud blister worms, and have a long history of reducing shellfish aquaculture production and value in regions such as Australia, New Zealand, South Africa, Chile, Mexico, the East and Gulf coasts of the United States, Hawaii, and British Columbia and New Brunswick, Canada (Table 1).
+P. websteri is the most notorious invader and is common to many other shellfish aquaculture regions (Simon and Sato-Okoshi 2015), with a broad host range, including seven oyster, one mussel, and three scallop species (Simon and Sato-Okoshi 2015).
+Despite previous observations of mud worms in nearby regions such as British Columbia (Bower et al. 1992) and California (Hartman 1961), shellfish growers have not historically identified shell-boring mud worms in Washington State.
+It is unclear whether the mud worms are recent invaders or have been present but not previously detected due to low-level infestation, sampling methods or lack of awareness, nor is the state-wide infestation rate known.
+The 2017 study reports that polydorid prevalence in Pacific oysters sampled from public beaches in Washington State was as high as 53% in one embayment of South Puget Sound (Martinelli et al. 2020) and suggests that infestation rates may have recently increased to levels at which observers (e.g., growers, agency personnel) take notice.
 Ongoing work will determine infestation rates for the Salish Sea and Willapa Bay regions.

-Given the negative impacts of Polydora spp. on shellfish aquaculture in other regions, its presence in Washington State warrants a region-focused review to inform further investigation and stakeholder awareness.
-Here, we explore Polydora spp. as a potential risk to Washington State aquaculture.
-We summarize Polydora pathology and life history, review the recent documentation of this pest in Washington State, discuss its history as a pest species, and finally outline measures that stakeholders can take to mitigate the risks and impacts of Polydora spp. to Washington State shellfish aquaculture given existing regulations.
+Given the negative impacts of mud worms on shellfish aquaculture in other regions, their presence in Washington State warrants a region-focused review to inform further investigation and stakeholder awareness.
+Here, we explore mud worms as a potential risk to Washington State aquaculture.
+We review the recent documentation in Washington State, discuss its history as an aquaculture pest, summarize mud worm life history and factors that influence larval recruitment, and finally outline measures that stakeholders can take to mitigate the risks and impacts of mud worms to Washington State shellfish aquaculture given existing regulations.

+We provide information relevant to all spionids that have been reported boring into cultured shellfish, which includes ten species of Polydora, eight Boccardia spp., and three Dipolydora spp.
+(Table 1).
+Where pertinent, we focus more heavily on the cosmopolitan invader P. websteri due to its presence in the 2017 Puget Sound oyster survey (Martinelli et al. 2020) (Table 1), and its global status as a pest to oyster aquaculture (Radashevsky et al. 2006).
+It is important to note that mud worm identification is difficult, and there are many ongoing debates regarding spionid classifications.
+For instance, because the original description of P. ciliata is not a shell-boring species, mud worms found in shellfish that were classified as P. ciliata are instead likely to be P. websteri (Blake and Kudenov 1978).
+See Sato-Okoshi and Simon 2015 for a discussion on commonly mis-identified species.
+For the purposes of this review, we will refer to the species names as they were reported by the authors.

 Recent Polydora identification in Washington State